Elahep/BMSB-popgenomics/SNP_annotation/README.md

 mygenome.genome : BMSB
 ```

 Now we need to copy the genome assembly (fasta file) and associated genome annotation (GFF file) into the _mygenome_ directory that we created in the first step.
+You must rename them to "mygenome.fa" and "genes.gff".

 Now we are ready to create our own snpEff database.
 Go back to the _snpEff_analysis_ directory and run the following: